 So if you’re trying to determine what you want in 2017, get clear on your next steps by discovering your unique LifeScore™ now.

 I don’t know if Michael or his team have access to the results of the test, but if they do, it will provide them with valuable information about their subscribers so they can send them relevant information.

 Again, I recommend that you visit Michael’s site at www.michaelhyatt.com and subscribe to his email list.
 When you first visit the site, you will notice that he uses a “welcome gate”.
 This page only appears the first time you visit and offers you the opportunity to subscribe in exchange for a free download.
-I discuss this in more detail in my article:

 The Follow Up